 Key Principles of Restoration

 Reconnecting the river to its delta: The Mississippi River created the delta that makes up most of the Louisiana coast – which in turn supports the local, regional, and national economy.
 The delta contains industry and infrastructure critical to the nation and is home to productive fisheries and vital habitat for birds and other wildlife.
-All this contributes to the unique cultures of south Louisiana.
+All this contributes to the unique culture of south Louisiana.
 Reconnecting the river to the surrounding wetlands through large-scale controlled sediment diversions that mimic the river’s natural land-building function will help save the delta from collapse.

-Managing and using sediment to build land: For the coast to survive, every bit of vital sediment must be used effectively.
+Managing and using sediment to build land: For the coast to survive, every bit of sediment must be used effectively.
 Instead of treating it as a nuisance that hinders navigation, we must value river sediment as a precious and limited resource.
-Every year 22 million cubic yards of sand and mud – the life blood of the wetlands – are dredged to make way for shipping and dumped into the deep water off the gulf's continental shelf.
+Every year 22 million cubic yards of sand and mud – the life blood of the wetlands – are dredged to make way for shipping and dumped into the deep water off the Gulf of Mexico's continental shelf.
 Instead, appropriately placed sediment diversions and strategic placement of dredged material can capture this valuable resource to sustain and build coastal land.

 Use of Old River Control Structure (ORCS): The Atchafalaya River is the largest distributary of the Mississippi River and feeds the largest river-swamp in the United States.
 To maintain the Mississippi River for navigation, the Old River Control Complex restricts the Atchafalaya River to 30 percent of the combined flow of the two rivers – an arbitrary number.
 Instead, the ORCS should manage flows based on an ecologically sound plan for sustaining and restoring the wetlands on both rivers.